The Wrath of Conn

 For this collection, each author contributed an essay on a single episode or movie.
 My essay is based on the Series 4 episode Clues.

-Many thanks to Robert Smith? for the commission, and for his well-judged editing suggestions.
+Many thanks to Stacey Smith? for the commission, and for her well-judged editing suggestions.

 Personal Log, Ensign Gladys McKnight, Stardate 44501.3